zew/go-questionnaire/static/doc/linux-instructions.md

 ```

 another example with multiple virtual hosts
-_and_ multiple instances of go-questionaire
+_and_ multiple instances of go-questionnaire

 ```
 # cache nothing ever